 1.09.06 – International Programs Office: Study Abroad Opportunities

 Warren Wilson College’s International Programs Office offers many options and highly encourages every qualified student to study abroad.
 Although international study is not required for graduation except in select majors, many students completing degrees at Warren Wilson College each year have taken advantage of our financially-supported study abroad opportunities to develop their awareness and understanding of cultural and international issues.
 International Program qualification is based on credit hours, residency, good standing, compliance with program rules and procedures, and participation in pre-departure class meetings and orientation sessions.
-A full-time, regular student who has acquired 60 credit hours from Warren Wilson College and has met residency and other conditions may take full advantage of the program and begin formal application for the program in a prescribed manner.
+Full-time, regular students with sophmore standing who have met residency and other conditions may take advantage of the program and begin formal application for the program in a prescribed manner.

-Semester or Year Abroad: The College offers numerous education abroad and cross-cultural opportunities through partner institutions and collaborative partnerships.
-Through these connections, students may elect to spend a semester in Japan at Kansai Gaidai University; in South Korea at Hannam University; in Northern Ireland at the University of Ulster or the Queen’s University of Belfast; in China at Liaocheng University; in Thailand at Payap University; in France at the Universite Catholique de l’Ouest; in Finland at Mikkeli University of Applied Sciences; in Germany at the Trier University-Birkenfeld Environmental Campus; in Mexico at the Universidad Popular Autonoma del Estado de Puebla; and in Spain, India, Argentina, Botswana, and elsewhere through our collaborative partnerships.
+Semester or Year Abroad: The College offers numerous education abroad and intercultural opportunities through partner institutions and collaborative partnerships.
+Through these connections, students may elect to spend a semester in Japan at Kansai Gaidai University; in South Korea at Hannam University; in Northern Ireland at the University of Ulster or the Queen’s University of Belfast; in China at Liaocheng University; in France at the Universite Catholique de l’Ouest; in Finland at Mikkeli University of Applied Sciences; in Germany at the Trier University-Birkenfeld Environmental Campus; in Mexico at the Universidad Popular Autonoma del Estado de Puebla; and in Spain, India, Argentina, Botswana, Costa Rica, Australia, and elsewhere through Warren Wilson College’s collaborative partnerships.
 Selection for placement in these programs may be competitive, and in some cases a certain level of foreign language competence is required.
 Full academic credit is available for work completed through exchanges and partnership institutions.

 Short-term Courses: Several short-term, intercultural/international courses in various academic disciplines are offered each year.
 This option combines on-campus study with two to three weeks of group travel during the summer or winter break directly following the academic term.
 Students and instructors study on campus and then travel together for further experiential study and service in such places as Chile, Costa Rica, England, Ghana, Greece, Ireland, Italy, Micronesia, New Zealand, Thailand, China, Nicaragua, or closer to home for a cross-cultural experience in the Florida Everglades, Alaska, or Mexico.
 Travel is not permitted without satisfactory performance in the on-campus study preceding departure.